Baked Sun-Dried Tomato Chicken

 • Chicken: Breasts for thighs

-• Spices: Thyme, garlic powder, paprika, chili flakes, salt, and pepper
+• Spices: Dry thyme, garlic powder, paprika, Aleppo pepper (or crushed red pepper), salt, and pepper

 • Tomatoes: A mix of sun-dried and fresh cherry tomatoes